 Campo de Fiori, which translates in Italian to “Field of Flowers,” is one of the main squares of Rome, built around the statue of martyr Giordano Bruno, which forms the focal point in the square.
 Still to this day, it is a center for commerce and socializing.
 During the day, there’s a flurry of people shopping for groceries at the daily produce market, but by night, the vibe quiets down a bit as people sit down for some classic Roman cuisine.
 I recommend Antica Hostaria Romanesca or La Carbonara.

 When in Rome, eat like the Romans do.
 Rome is known for four classic pasta styles: amatriciana (tomato, onion, and guanciale – similar-ish to prosciutto), carbonara (egg, cheese, and guanciale), gricia (similar, but without egg, so it’s less rich), and my favorite, cacio e pepe (cheese and pepper).
 Any restaurant worth a damn should be able to prepare an excellent version of any of these.

 Once you’ve eaten your fill, roll yourself back to your hotel as I’ve planned an early start for the next day on your Rome itinerary.

 Day Two: Classic Rome, Continued + the Vatican

 Get an early start at the Trevi Fountain

-The Trevi Fountain is hands down the most beautiful fountain in the city of Rome, a city full of fountains, and it’s definitely one of the most popular fountains in the world.
+The Trevi Fountain is hands down the most beautiful fountains in Rome, a city full of fountains!

 Nothing can prepare you for how massive and masterful the sculpture on this fountain is.
 I admit, I was fully prepared to think: so what?
 It’s just a freaking fountain.
 But it’s truly worth seeing.